lilianweng/lil-log/_posts/2021-12-05-semi-supervised-learning.md

 ---

 > The performance of supervised learning tasks improves with more high-quality labels available.
 However, it is expensive to collect a large number of labeled samples.
 There are several paradigms in machine learning to deal with the scenario when the labels are scarce.
-Semi-supervised learning is one candidate, utilizing a large amount of labeled data conjunction with a small amount of labeled data.
+Semi-supervised learning is one candidate, utilizing a large amount of unlabeled data conjunction with a small amount of labeled data.

 <!--more-->